 Speaking of people, Jennifer noted that they’re a key part of the webinar.
 You must know your audience.
 Who is the target for the webinar?
-With this knowledge you can work backwards and direct all the information to these people.
+With this knowledge, you can work backward and direct all the information to these people.

 Create an Agenda

 Therefore, once you know “who,” you can work on “what.”
 That is, the agenda.
 Make it as specific as possible, with a timeline.
 Have agenda items for everything you want to cover and make sure there’s time allotted to cover it.